8. Arithmetic and Logic.

-The triangle symbol is an old symbol for an amplifier in electronic schematics, and it is still used in this way in some schematic diagrams for logic circuits, standing for a gate with inputs and outputs that are equal.
+The triangle symbol is an old symbol for an amplifier in electronic schematics, and it is still used in this way in some schematic diagrams for logic circuits, standing for a gate (called a buffer) with inputs and outputs that are equal.
 The small circle on the output of the nand, nor and not gates indicates logical negation.
 Conventionally, this is placed on the output of the gate, but occasionally, you will see this little circle placed on an input in order to indicate the presence of an inverter or not gate built into that input.

 The exclusive-or operator is also given a special symbol in this schematic notation, but not because it is a primitive operator that is easy to build in hardware.
 In fact, the exclusive-or operator is difficult to build, requiring hardware equivalent to 4 nand operators, but it is very common in arithmetic.